JuliaDynamics/NetworkDynamics.jl/docs/src/index.md

 hidedecorations!(ax) #hide
 fig #hide
 ```
-Figure 1: A network (which can be seen in the figure below) is composed of nodes (v1 to v5) who are connected to each
+we can see that it is composed of nodes (v1 to v5) who are connected to each other.
+The lines connecting the nodes with
-other.
-The lines connecting the nodes with each other ( e1: 1-->2, e2: 1-->3, e3: 2-->3, e4: 2-->4, e5: 3-->5) are called
+each other ( e1: 1-->2, e2: 1-->3, e3: 2-->3, e4: 2-->4, e5: 3-->5) are called edges.
+Complex networks are composed of
-edges.
-Complex networks are composed of multiple nodes and edges, with most nodes connected to multiple other nodes
+multiple nodes and edges, with most nodes connected to multiple other nodes with multiple edges.
-with multiple edges

 (@Hans after rereading the text I realised that the information about the core of the package and the behaviours of the
 nodes and edges does not belong in the introduction but rather in the mathematical model, so I moved it.
-If you are ok)
+If you are ok
 with this just delete this comment)

 Main features: